 - Select the extension you want to disable and click the “End process” button located at the bottom of the tasks window.

 - This will deactivate the extension until next time when you launch Chrome.
-Therefore, this can be useful only when you need to stop an extension from running temporarily.
+Therefore, this method is useful only when you need to stop an extension from running temporarily.

 4. Disable Extension on Specific Sites